 WOW is a 20′ Glen-L Riviera with an inboard 350 cubic inch V8 engine.
 The hull is constructed of white ash frames, okoume plywood inner laminations, and a Honduras mahogany outer layer.
 The exterior is sheathed with 4 oz. fiberglass cloth on the deck, and 6 oz. on the sides and bottom.
 Primary construction was over one winter (see WOW by Mike Barnard in Epoxyworks 43).
 We started the build at the end of August 1999 and launched at the end of June 2000.
 The project continued with ongoing additions for the first several years, including upholstering the seats, installing a snap-on cover, a swim platform, cup holders, a wakeboard pylon, and a sound system.
 Continue reading

-by Bruce Niederer
+By Bruce Niederer

-In the previous issue of Epoxyworks, we looked at the start up process employed by the craftsmen at Van Dam Custom Boats as they built LUV N IT, affectionately referred to as the Limousine in Part One.
+In the previous issue of Epoxyworks, we looked at the start up process employed by the craftsmen at Van Dam Custom Boats as they built LUV N IT, affectionately referred to as the Limousine in Van Dam Custom Boats-Part One.
 We ended our “tour” of this build with the hull stained and pre-coated with WEST SYSTEM® 105 Resin/207 Special Clear Hardener, and the custom-built stainless steel cutwater being fitted for installation.

 The current boat I have is in good shape, sails well and has been a lot fun for 17 years.
 It had grown in the planning stage from 18 to 20, 22 and finally to 36 feet long on deck.
 But, while it grew much longer and somewhat wider, it didn’t gain much in headroom.
 The need for a bigger boat with more room, fused with a desire to sail a tall ship with passengers, resulted in a plan for a new boat.
 I have been captain of several big sailing vessels around the U.S. and the Bahamas, and have built several boats, so the idea of building one to sail close to home seemed natural.
 Continue reading

 I didn’t know what I was getting myself into when I decided to build my own boat.
 While not exactly a novice—I have owned a 21′ sailboat and am a tall-ship model builder—I’m not experienced in building sailing vessels.
 Continue reading

-In this issue I begin a two-part series that will feature a custom boat project being built at Van Dam Custom Boats in Boyne City, Michigan.
-We featured a Van Dam boat built in Epoxyworks 14, the beautiful and unique Alpha Z. We want to give our readers a glimpse into what is currently happening at this world-class boat shop.
+In this issue, I begin a two-part series that will feature a custom boat project being built by Van Dam Custom Boats in Boyne City, Michigan.
+We featured a Van Dam-built boat in Epoxyworks 14, the beautiful and unique Alpha Z. We want to give our readers a glimpse into what is currently happening at this world-class boat shop.
 Continue reading

 I built this 16′ runabout in my garage over the course of a few years.
-It was the culmination of an idea I long had for a design that would provide a soft ride with its deep vee hull, but at the same time exhibit excellent fuel economy.
+It was the culmination of an idea I long had for a design that would provide a soft ride with its deep-vee hull, but at the same time exhibit excellent fuel economy.
 It’s best described as a chineless gull wing.
 The hull shape captures and efficiently redirects otherwise wasted bow wave energy downward to create lift.
 It also safely captures ram air under the “wings” (noticeable starting about 40 mph) and attains a comfortable top speed close to 50 mph with the 115hp outboard motor.
 Continue reading